-Coral Bookmakers is offering attractive odds on Clarets right now, bet on them to win outright, predict the correct score, scorer or even how many corners Burnley will get in 90 minutes.
+Betfair are offering attractive odds on on Clarets right now, bet on them to win outright, predict the correct score, scorer or even how many corners Burnley will get in 90 minutes.

 Which Burnley side will score first or last, who will shock everyone and bag a hat-trick!

-With Coral you can bet on nearly every game, domestic league and cup game,
+With Betfair you can bet on nearly every game, domestic league and cup game,

 Safer than your goalies hands!

-Betting online is made simple by Coral's quick loading and easy to use website.
+Betting online is made simple by Betfair's quick loading and easy to use website.
 Registering couldn’t be easier and before you can say 'goal' you can be betting on Burnley.

 Burnley Football Club based in Burnley, Lancashire, who play in The Championship, the second highest level of English football.
 Nicknamed The Clarets, due to the dominant colour of their home shirts, they were one of the founder members of the Football League in 1888.
 The club colours of claret and blue were adopted in 1910 in tribute to the dominant club of English football at the time, Aston Villa.
 It was thought the colours might lift and inspire Burnley to emulate the aforementioned side.
 Their home ground since 1883 has been Turf Moor.